tanishisherewithhh/ImperialsBot/GUIDE.md

 > Realms support is strictly for premium accounts.
 Offline/Cracked auth will not work for Realms.

 **Webhook URL**: A Discord webhook URL to receive bot alerts (logins, kicks, etc.).
+> Provide a different webhook URL to different bots to avoid instant ratelimiting and messy outputs.

 **Checkboxes**:
 - **Auto-Reconnect**: If ticked, the bot will automatically try to log back in if it gets disconnected or kicked (waiting a few seconds between attempts).